Prague Experience logoPrague tourist information & travel guide logo

 Eco Markets

-Easter MUSIC and dance on the stage
+Easter MUSIC & dance

 Easter music on the Old Town Square stage